 The Law School is deeply committed to providing a learning and working environment free from discrimination and sexual harassment.
 As a part of this commitment, the Law School has implemented policies and procedures to be followed in the case of an alleged violation.

-Although we do not anticipate any incidents of discrimination or sexual harassment at the Law School, the students, faculty, and staff need to know how to recognize discriminatory conduct and how to respond appropriately should a situation arise.
+The students, faculty, and staff need to know how to recognize discriminatory conduct and how to respond appropriately should a situation arise.
 As you probably know, the intentions of the harasser are not determinative in discrimination or sexual harassment cases.
 A court looks at how the recipient perceived the conduct or behavior, notwithstanding the possibly “innocent” state of mind of the harasser.
 Obvious examples of sexual harassment or discrimination include telling sexual or off-color jokes, unconsented touching, repeatedly asking out a person who is not interested, or making remarks disparaging of a person’s gender, race, ethnicity, or sexual orientation.

 More subtle examples of unwelcome behavior include use of last names for all the male students and first names for all the female students; use of hypothetical situations in which the parties are stereotyped (e.g., Mary the homemaker enters into a contract with Manuel the yardman); or repeatedly calling on, interrupting, or being “harder” on only one type of student (e.g., based upon gender, race, etc.).
 Moreover, while some types of behavior may not be classified as discrimination or harassment, they still may create a “chilling” learning or working environment.
 This could include, for example, demeaning a student’s distinct style of learning or performance level.
 Actions or communications that demean people in the Law School community are unprofessional and not consistent with the spirit or policies of this Law School.